 collagen fibers within the tumor.

 Tumor metastasis is a critical event in breast cancer progression, hence novel approaches to predict and prevent metastasis would be of great clinical value.
-We and others have recently found that a novel property within tumors - the extent and nature of the ordering of collagen fibers - has significant influence on the process of tumor metastasis.
+We have recently found that a novel property within tumors - the internal structure of collagen fibers – can provide significant information about the process of tumor metastasis.

 « back to all projects